MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add message "No posts available" when no post thread has ever added or no server response.
+* Debug update like post function in vue.
-* Add server shutdown message in user info.
+* Debug "User not found!" message when sign up in auth.controller.js.

 # Before to run this server